isc-konstanz/lories/doc/connectors/index.md

 # Connectors

-This section contains (or will contain) information on the loris connector configurations.
+This section contains (or will contain) information available loris connectors.

 ```{toctree}
 ---